Nureni82/hosting-parsons-on-github-template/IntroToParsonsProblems/RearrangingPartOfAProgram.md

 ---
-title: Rearranging only part of a program
+title: Introduction To Parson's Problems
 ---

-## Purpose:

- <p>The goal is for you to get used to using the Parson's Problem tool itself in a way that gets around the problem of having to rearrange lots and lots of 'boilerplate' lines</p>
+#### The goal is for you to get used to using the Parson's Problem tool itself.

-<p>This is because Java has a lot of lines that are important for Java, but aren't so important for us humans studying today's topic</p>

-## Directions :
+## Directions:

 <div style="text-align: justify">
 <p>Construct a working program by dragging & dropping lines from the left to the right.
 You'll need to change the order of the lines and you'll need to adjust the indentation correctly.</p>
+<p>The code should print out the message "Welcome to BIT 115", inside of a correctly formed Java program.
+It doesn't have to do anything other than that</p>
 </div>

 <div id="sortableTrash" class="sortable-code"></div>